256hax/solana-anchor-react-minimal-example/README.md

 # Solana x Anchor x React Minimal Example
-Solana x Anchor x React Minimal Examples.
 Solana x Anchor x React Minimal Example.
 And there are a few contents(Metaplex, Arweave JS and Outline Document).
 For experiment purpose only.

 ## How To Run
 It's depends on Framework(ex: Anchor, React, JS...).
 Check README.md at each directories.

 ## Wallet Key
-I set id.json at each directories for Wallet.
+I set id.json(keypair of wallet) at each directories.
 Feel free to use that for only Devnet/Testnet.
-I expect you can easy to start minimal examples.
+I hope you can easy to start minimal examples.

 ## Tools
 ### User-friendly Transaction Explorer
-I recommend to use localnet with Transaction Explorer.
+I recommend to use localnet(localhost) with Transaction Explorer.

 1. Run local validator.
 ```